By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 3.6.1.
 Implementation

-class.
+This command is facilitated by CartMoveCommand, which extends the Command class.
 The format of the command is as follows:

-cart move
+cart move.

 Below is a step by step sequence of what happens when the user executes this command.